alexisherrera/BubShoot/README.md

-# CIS-120-Final-Game
+# BubShoot
-BubbleShooter game for CIS 120 final project by Alexis Herrera at the University of Pennsylvania!
+BubbleShooter game that I developed in Java using the Swing library!